Repair Corrupt DJI Video Files

 Three Ways to Recover Corrupt DJI Video Files

 All of the DJI drones produce an mp4 file.
 If that file is damaged and won’t play, then it needs to be repaired.
 Here are three ways of recovering a broken DJI video file.
-Not all drone files are fixable but it is certainly worth a try – especially if the solution is FREE.
+Not all drone files are fixable but it is certainly worth a try.
 Right?!

 - According to DJI’s user manual, cycling the power of the drone can sometimes correct a corrupted file.
 “Keep or place the Micro-SD card back into the camera.
 Power cycle the camera and wait about 30 seconds for the video file to be restored.”
 This is, of course, the easiest way to fix a corrupted DJI video that won’t play.
 Yet, it doesn’t always work.